soong-construction/dirt-rally-time-recorder/docs/develop.md

 Install coverage

 ## Tasks
-- `python -m timerecorder.timerecord` to run *dirt-rally-timerecorder* from a command line
+- `python -m timerecorder.timerecord` to run *dirt-rally-time-recorder* from a command line
 - `python -m pytest tests` to run all tests
 - `coverage run -m pytest tests` and `coverage report -m` to keep statement coverage at around 90 %